aytuncilhan/NLP-Text-Classification/README.md

 ## 2. About the Data

 <img align="right" src="https://raw.githubusercontent.com/aytuncilhan/VC-Investment-Analysis/main/AnalysisResults/DatasetOccurence.png" alt="My Image" width="400">
-The 13D filings were initially manually labeled and the training (and testing) dataset was created.
-Due to data privacy reasons, the respective datasets are not presented in the repository.
-However, data can be shared upon request with the permission of the originator(s).
+The 13D filings were manually labeled to create the training (and testing) dataset. *Due to data privacy reasons, the respective datasets are not presented in the repository.
+However, data can be shared upon request with the permission of the originator(s).*
 <br/><br/>
 On the right, you can see the distribution of the labels in the training dataset.
 <br/><br/>
-In the project, `DataEngine.py` provides the pre-processing of raw data until it gets ready for the training models.
+In the project, *DataEngine.py* provides the pre-processing of raw data until it gets ready for the training models.
 After reading the .txt files into a pandas dataframe, we use NLTK stemmer to get stems of each word and use stopwords to remove unnecessary words from the dataset.

 ```
 stemmer = PorterStemmer()